Sunday, October 5, 2025

 I tihnk you can see how white the lenses look here, before film was applied.

-You can see here that in addition to the hood/bonnet and side fenders, he did an amazing job on the front bumper - cutting around the Nismo logo.
+You can see here that in addition to the hood/bonnet and side fenders, he did a good job on the front bumper - cutting around the Nismo logo.

 Can't tell now... time will tell if dirt and bugs cause build-up and the film to start being noticeable